Michael-Brodsky/PG/projects/readme.md

 ### EZThermostat
 A simple sketch demonstrating a thermostat that reads ambient temperature from a thermistor and passes through a proportional-integral-derivative (PID) algorithm to generate a pulse-width-modulated (PWM) output that can be used to control machinery, such as a heater.
 Shows how the Pg Libraries can perform complex tasks in only a few lines of code.

+### Jack
+Demonstrates how an Arduino can be used as a remote data acquisition (DAQ) platform.

 ### PIDThermostat
 A programmable PID-controlled thermostat with a fully functioning user interface, process control, alarm, editable settings and EEPROM storage/recall.